Square Savings account review

 Kimberly Ellis is a writer at Finder.
 She hails from New York City with a BA from Queens College and a New York State teaching certificate.
 After teaching in both public and private schools, Kimberly decided to take the world by storm and dive into the media industry — where she covers everything from home loans and investing to K–12 education and shopping.
 She’s also an aspiring polyglot, always in a book and forever on the hunt for the perfect classic red lipstick.

-The Square Savings account is a good option for self-employed individuals, independent contractors or sole proprietors that already use or plan to use Square for their business.
-It offers a competitive 0.5% APY on any balance and truly minimal fees.
+The Square Savings account is a good option for small businesses that already use or plan to use Square for their business.
+It offers a competitive 1% APY on any balance and truly minimal fees.
 While it’s not the highest APY for business savings we’ve seen, it’s still a very competitive interest rate.

 What’s more, the account allows you to create different savings goals to help you reach them faster.
 And unlike other savings accounts, you won’t have to worry about paying a fee if you make more than six withdrawals a month.

-Like most savings accounts, you’re limited in ways to access your cash outside of transferring your funds to an external bank account.
-If you want access to ATMs, you’ll want to consider a business savings account like First Internet Bank Regular Savings that comes with an ATM card.
+But like most online savings accounts, you’re limited in ways to access your cash outside of transferring your funds to an external bank account.
+If you want access to ATMs, consider a business savings account like First Internet Bank Regular Savings that comes with an ATM card.

 How do I open a Square Savings account?